kubernetes/enhancements/keps/sig-autoscaling/2021-scale-from-zero/README.md

 This section must be completed when targeting beta to a release.
 -->

 As this is a new field every usage is opt-in.
-In case the kubernetes version is downgraded, currently scaled to 0 workloads might not to be manually scaled to 1 as the controller would treat them as paused otherwise.
+In case the kubernetes version is downgraded, currently scaled to 0 workloads might need to be manually scaled to 1 as the controller would treat them as paused otherwise.

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?